 One secret of success for Classical Health Savings Accounts lies in recognizing a single approach is inadequate; at least two approaches are required.
 Catastrophic health insurance spreads big risks (mainly hospitalizations), while tax-free accounts promote more frugal spending for small ones (mainly ambulatory care).
 Combined in an HSA, they do what neither does alone, by covering overlaps.
 Now I contend, six principles in combination can create even greater savings, when separately they might create more confusion.

 2. Indirect Transfers Between Age Groups.
-Working age people largely finance the health system but mostly don't get sick themselves, whereas sick people are mostly retired and on Medicare.
+Working-age people largely finance the health system but most don't get sick themselves, whereas sick people are mostly retired and on Medicare.
 That makes young people restless, while Medicare breaks the national budget with a 50% subsidy.
 (It's largely accomplished through bond-loans from foreign countries, like China.)
-The age-related funds transfer is desirable, but is now largely left to hospital cost-shifting.
-Cost could be lessened by letting the worker keep health money in his HSA, earn interest, and spend it on himself when he ages.
+The age-related funds' transfer is desirable but is now largely left to hospital cost-shifting.
+The cost could be lessened by letting the worker keep health money in his HSA, earn interest, and spend it on himself when he ages.
 2b.
 Furthermore, I propose we shift the cost of the two most expensive medical years of life to individual escrow funds during the period of investment.
 To be specific, shift the cost of the first and last years of life from coverage by catastrophic health insurance and Medicare -- to repaying average national cost (reported by Medicare) back to the insurers who originally paid the bills.
-That's technically known as first and last years of life re-insurance.
+That's technically known as first and last years of life reinsurance.

 3. Funds Creation.
 How might we pay for this transfer?
 Well, in the first place, living people are assumed to have somehow already paid for their birth year.
 It will be forty more years before new ones are even half-way phased in.
 Even terminal care costs will not level out until life expectancy stops lengthening.
 Revenue, on the other hand, could commence immediately.
 The hard part of revenue production lies in fixing "agency" failures.
 That is, avoiding spending it in the meantime, and keeping middle-men from poaching on it.
 I propose individual escrow accounts are preferable to agency management by either government or private sector financial institutions.
 Saving for your own rainy day is much more palatable than taxing for transfers between demographic groups.
 The cost of passive investment in index funds is small, and long-run gross returns approach 11%, or 7% net.
 But middle-man costs are often too high.
 Considering the trillions in index fund potential, these inert investments might even be considered for a substitute currency standard.
 Gold is too rigid, government judgment always proves too inflationary.